 Piatra Neamț, also known as the “The Pearl of Moldova”, is an attractive tourist destination.
 This is mostly due to its geographical location: at the foot of the mountains, in a fairytale setting.

-Besides the impressive landscape, the city is also rich in tourist attractions such as: museums, places of worship, historic buildings, fortresses.
-The gondola, the chairlift and the ski slope are also elements that animate the visits of tourists eager for unique experiences.
+Besides the impressive landscape, the city is also rich in tourist attractions such as museums, places of worship, historic buildings, and fortresses.
+The gondola, the chairlift, and the ski slope are also elements that animate the visits of tourists eager for unique experiences.

-The first documentary attestation of the locality dates from 1387 when the city carried the name of “Kamena” (Stone, in Russian).
-In 1453, the locality acquired the status of “royal fair” and, with the erection of the Royal Court, Piatra became a place of high importance.
+The first documentary attestation of the locality dates from 1387 where the city was carried name of “Kamena” (Stone, in Russian).
+In 1453, the locality acquires the status of “royal fair” and, with the erection of the Royal Court, Piatra becomes a place of high importance.

 Until 1859, the locality was called simply “Piatra”, after which the term “Neamț” was included, resulting in the current title.

-At the end of the 18th century, the city was an urban reference center for the entire Neamț County.
-The interwar period is characterized by decline, but immediately after the war the economic rise of the city starts again.
+At the end of the 18th century, the city was an urban reference centre for the entire Neamț County.
+The interwar period is characterised by decline, but immediately after the war the economic rise of the city starts again.

 After the fall of the communist regime, the industry suffered, but the early 2000s saw a period of investment in the development of the city.